 The volume can only be adjusted on your digital stereo receiver.
+The DSM-520 can pass-through the audio signal to a compatible audio receiver for multi-channel decoding.

 I can't find any of my music, photos, or video.